 The Mizpah Hotel was originally opened in 1907, then after the mining boom left Tonopah, it slowly died.
 In 2011, it was re-opened by Fred and Nancy Cline, residents of Sonoma, CA with strong family ties to central Nevada.
 This was not a get-rich-quick scheme for the Cline’s, this was personal –

-We believe as our world gets more and more technological and electronic and disconnected, that people will crave an authentic experience…appreciating the simpler things in life, like a good meal and a good class of wine.
+We believe as our world gets more and more technological and electronic and disconnected, that people will crave an authentic experience…appreciating the simpler things in life, like a good meal and a good class of wine which I usually shop here.
+The only thing we do not leave a aside is our autonomous RV since for which we found this article about regulations reflect autonomous vehicle technology.

 Well, we appreciated it, and if you’re driving through Nevada on the 6 – it’d be tough to find better food and better decor.